 TGaz Editor: please revise the caption of Figure 9-1011 on page on page 52 of 11az draft 1.0 as below.

 Figure 9-1011.
-Example of construction of an availability window from received ISTA Availability Window element.
-The shaded region indicates the location of the assigned availability windows (#1656).
+Example of how a RSTA assigns an Availability Window to an ISTA (#1656).

 TGaz Editor: please revise the second paragraph on page 52 of 11az draft 1.0 as below.

 Figure 9-1009a, 9-1010 and 9-1011 together show an example of how an RSTA can assign an availability window from the received RSTA Availability Window element.
 Figure 9-1009a shows the bitmap in the ISTA Availability Information field of the ISTA Availability Window element included with an IFTMR.
 The bitmap has periodicity of 200 TUs and the RSTA Beacon Interval is 100 TUs.
 Figure 9-1010 shows how the RSTA calculates ISTA’s periodic availability from this bitmap relative to RSTA TSF.
-Finally, Figure 9-1011 shows how the RSTA constructs an availability window with requested periodicity of 200 TUs. (#1656)
+Finally, Figure 9-1011 shows how the RSTA constructs an availability window with requested periodicity of 200 TUs.
+The shaded region indicates the location of the assigned availability windows. (#1656)